dwyl/PWA-Liveview/README.md

 #### On/off line status

+Besides the Progress bar during navigation, there is an Online status visual indicator.

-You may want to display when the client if on-line or not.
+Indeed, you may want to display when the client if on-line or not.

 You cannot rely on `banvigator.onLine` especially when the client is off-line and recovers signal Indeed, navigation off-line is full page load, and by default the navigaor is `onLine = true`.
 This means that the event `navigator.ononLine` will never be triggered.

 We need to do more work for this.
 One solution is to periodically pool the server.

+The `updateOnlineStatusUI` function updates the status indicator (online-status) dynamically.

+The reload logic is inside the polling function (`startPolling`) and only executes when the app transitions from offline to online.

+When offline, the polling continues until reconnection.

 ```js
 function updateOnlineStatusUI(online) {